LethalCompanyModding/UnityDebuggerAssistant/README.md

   - Calling Method for the throwing method
   - Defining Assembly Name for the throwing method
     - PluginInfo GUID, Name and Version for Assemblies that contain BepinEx plugins

+## Configuration

+- EnableWhiteList
+  - Enables or disables the built in whitelist for exceptions
+- EnableExperimentalMod
+  - Toggles an aggressive but experimental filter mode.
+Useful for deep debugging but should probably not be used in actual gameplay

 ## How Does This Help Me?